 - 3 Ingredient Chocolate Peanut Butter Cookie Cake

 - 1 1/2 cups white whole wheat flour

 - 1 tsp baking soda

-Baked for 10-12 minutes until cookie are soft and moist (almost like a spring when you touch them!).
+- Bake for 8 to 10 minutes until cookie are soft and moist (almost like a spring when you touch them!).